Program Features Commissioned Works and Exhibitions by Local and Internationally Celebrated Artists in Dialogue with Miami’s Diverse Community

 On the Horizon: Contemporary Cuban Art from the Jorge M. Pérez Collection

-On the Horizon: Contemporary Cuban Art from the Jorge M. Pérez Collection is organized by PAMM Chief Curator Tobias Ostrander.
+On the Horizon: Selections from the Jorge M. Pérez Cuban Art Collection is organized by PAMM Chief Curator Tobias Ostrander.
+This exhibition is presented by City National Bank with additional support provided by Cidade Matarazzo and Pomellato.

 Spots, Dots, Pips, Tiles: An exhibition about dominoes